Co-Designing Statistical MIMO Radar and In-band Full-Duplex Multi-User MIMO Communications -- Part I: Signal Processing: Introduction

-The performance metrics to design radar and communications systems are not identical in general because of different system goals.
+The performance metrics to design radar and communications systems are not identical because of different system goals.
 In general, a communications system strives to achieve high data rates while a radar performs detection, estimation, and tracking.
-The MI is a well-studied metric in MU-MIMO communications for transmit precoder design \cite{Luo2011IterativeWMMSE,WMMSEWSR}.
-Several recent works on radar codes design adopt the MI as a design criterion \cite{Colornoise_waveform,Jammer_game,NaghshTSP2017,20MISTAP}.
-It is shown by \cite{Jammer_game} that maximizing the MI between the radar receive signal and the target response leads to a better detection performance in the presence of the Gaussian noise.
-For the radar-communications co-design, \cite{Xiaodong_Overlaid} proposed an overall metric for the joint radar-communications system dubbed the compound rate, which is a combination of a radar signal-to-interference-plus-noise ratio and a point-to-point communications achievable rate.
+The MI is a well-studied metric in MU-MIMO communications for transmit precoder design \cite{Luo2011IterativeWMMSE,MSE_FD}.
+Several recent works on radar code design adopt the MI as a design criterion \cite{Colornoise_waveform,Jammer_game,NaghshTSP2017,20MISTAP}.
+In particular, \cite{Colornoise_waveform,NaghshTSP2017} show that maximizing the MI between the radar receive signal and the target response leads to a better detection performance in the presence of the Gaussian noise.
+For the radar-communications co-design, \cite{Xiaodong_Overlaid} proposed an overall metric for the joint radar-communications system dubbed the compound rate, a combination of a radar signal-to-interference-plus-noise ratio and a point-to-point communications achievable rate.
 Some recent works \cite{alaee2020information,dokhanchi2020multi} suggest mutual information (MI) as a common performance metric for the joint radar and communications system.
 However, there is still a lack of effort in applying this metric to the MIMO radar and MU-MIMO communications co-design problems.